 Expected investments Impact of investment Expected investment amount (EUR) Expected investment time span Modernization of corridor st. border ČR/SR - Čadca - Krásno nad Kysucou, section Čadca - st. border ČR/SR, 3rd construction Modernization of existing double-track railway line which is a part of the TEN-T network and the European railway corridor no VI.
 The length of section is 4,904 km 83 211 776 2019/2021 Modernization of corridor st. border ČR/SR - Čadca - Krásno nad Kysucou, section Čadca - Krásno nad Kysucou (out of) 1st and 2nd construction Modernization of existing double-track railway line which is a part of the TEN-T network and the European railway corridor no VI.
-The length of section is 9,4 km 220 000 000 2021/2023 Modernization of the railway line Púchov - Žilina, for the line speed up to 160 km/h Modernization of the line Púchov - Žilina, for the line speed up to 160 km/h Stage I (Púchov - Považská Teplá) 392 720 001 2016/2020 Completion of Žilina - Teplička marshalling yard and following railway infrastructure at Žilina node, realization alling yard and following by infrastructure at Žilina development of a transit railway corridor in the north - south direction meeting the requirements of TSL - technical 2019/2022
+The length of section is 9,4 km 220 000 000 2021/2023 Modernization of the railway line Púchov - Žilina, for the line speed up to 160 km/h Modernization of the line Púchov - Žilina, for the line speed up to 160 km/h Stage I (Púchov - Považská Teplá) 392 720 001 2016/2020 Completion of Žilina - Teplička marshalling yard and following railway infrastructure at Žilina node, realization Completion of Žilina - Teplička marshalling yard and following railway infrastructure at Žilina Modernization of the railway node Žilina is necessary prerequisite for the full development of a transit railway corridor in the north - south direction meeting the requirements of TSL - technical 2019/2022